-You may be wondering who are the trickiest clients to run ads for?
+You may be wondering who are the trickiest clients to run ads for.
 And no, I'm not talking about specific niches like CBD or things like that.
 I'm talking about actual clients who are the trickiest ones.
 Ones that I have seen over the years time and time again can be those clients who have run ads themselves.

 They’re now at a place where they can hire someone else to run their ads.
 But it's kind of like handing over a baby.
 This is their baby.
 This is their business.
 They know how important Facebook ads are for their business, but they just don't have the time or resources to keep working on it.
 So they need to find someone else.

-So they go and talk to ad agencies.
+They go and talk to ad agencies.
 They talk to a few, and they really hope that when they find the one they're going to be able to scale them to the next level immediately.
 So that they'll just be able to pick up what they've done and run with it, and before they know it, they'll have four times the ROAS.

 Now, this is Facebook, right?
 What happens and works well, one week is not necessarily going to work well the next week.
 Also, when you talk about scaling, costs go up; it's inevitable.
 It's what Facebook will call their breakdown affecting what they've been going through, getting this low hanging fruit etc. So you want to increase the ad spend, and things get more expensive.

-So when an agency or a freelancer comes on board, and they try and do that, costs go up, and the client initially starts to freak out.
+So when an agency or a freelancer comes on board, and they try to do that, costs go up, and the client initially starts to freak out.
 And you know, they're a bit nervous because they were getting four dollar leads, and now your leads are costing them seven dollars.
 So that's stage one of freak out.

 Now another thing is, how long have they been running their ads?
 How long have they been managing this themselves?
 Is it a matter of fatigue for the audiences?
-If they've been doing the same thing for maybe the last 18 months and may have even got to a point where things have gotten harder for them to get results.
+If they've been doing the same thing for maybe the last 18 months and may have even gotten to a point where things have gotten harder for them to get results.
 So again, that's where they want to come over to an agency because an agency will fix everything straight away.
 Or a freelancer will fix everything straight away and get everything working, and I won't have to worry about it anymore.

 It could be a different opt-in.
 It could be a different lead magnet or something, for example.
 It may be that the offer just needs a break.
 So make sure your client knows that.
 Setting that expectation up, that this could be another consideration for you as well.
-Then as you get them on board and you start running ads for them.
+Then, as you get them on board, you start running ads for them.
 You do your thing, you test various audiences, and you increase the budget.
 We all know that it takes a bit of time for the data to come through and especially with the delays in tracking the delayed attribution.

 You need to set those boundaries and have a conversation with them going, “Hey, did you go in and did you do X, Y, Z?”
 “Oh yeah.
 Because X, Y, Z they say…” “Okay, great.
 Yep.
 I understand that.
 That's fine.
 However, moving forward, I really need you not to do that because we have our systems.
 What we see in multiple ad accounts, bringing in all our years of expertise, and what you have hired us for is to manage your ads.
 We'll take care of any optimizations, tweaks, or changes.
-If you've got any questions or concerns, feel free to pop them in our slack channel.”
-That's where I recommend you have a slack workspace for them to pop it in, and then you’ll review it the next day.
-“But, please just don't make any changes to the ad accounts because that's really going to have a big impact on the data that we're gathering so that we can optimize your ads to get the best results possible.”
+If you've got any questions or concerns, feel free to pop them in our Slack channel.”
+That's where I recommend you have a Slack workspace for them to pop it in, and then you’ll review it the next day.
+“But please just don't make any changes to the ad accounts because that's really going to have a big impact on the data that we're gathering so that we can optimize your ads to get the best results possible.”

 So that's it for today.
 If you want to know more about being an in-demand ad manager, head over and get my free guide at admanagerguide.com and discover the quick steps to being an in-demand ad manager.